markosluga/markocloud-contest/README.md

 - AWS CLI configured with your credentials
 - Python 3.x with pandas library installed

+### CSV file prep
+1. Name the fist column uuid and fill it up with intigers from 1 to number of contestants.
+See samples provided for what the file needs to look like
+2. Add the contestants in the second column.
+The sample file calls it 'UserName' but the colum name doesn't matter
+3. Use the CSVsplitter.py to create your batch import files.
+The BatchWrite API call is limited to 25 items, this is why we split the main file

 ### DynamoDB Setup
-1. Create a DynamoDB table with appropriate primary key (e.g., 'uuid')
+1. Create a DynamoDB table with appropriate primary key of 'uuid'
 2. Note the table name for use in the Lambda functions

 ### Lambda Function Setup
-1. Create Lambda functions for CSV2DynamoDB and pick-winner
+1. Create Lambda functions from CSV2DynamoDB.py and pick-winner.py
-2. Set the environment variable for the table name in CSV2DynamoDB
+2. Set the environment variable key=table value=yourtablename for both the CSV2DynamoDB.py and pick-winner.py.
+YOu can also hardcode the table name into both, inspect the code comments to see how
-3. Configure an S3 trigger for CSV2DynamoDB to process uploaded files

-### Local Testing
+### S3 Setup
-1. Use the CSVsplitter.py to create test files
+1. Create an S3 bucket
+2. Configure an S3 trigger and select the CSV2DynamoDB lambda functiuon as a notification target so that the lambda can process all uploaded .csv files.
+Leave the prefix empty (process all uploaded files) and set the suffix to .csv so that you don't send other file types to the lambda
-2. Upload test files to S3 to trigger the CSV2DynamoDB function
+3. Upload test files to your S3 bucket.
+If the trigger has been set correctly, this should invoke the CSV2DynamoDB function and populate the DyanmoDB table.
+You can now check the table in the console and view the items to validate that it is populated
-3. Run the pick-winner function to select a random winner
+4. Run a test with an empty event on the pick-winner function to select a random winner.
+The output will be in the test data and you should be able to see both the number of contestants and a randomly selected winner in the outputs.

 ## Best Practices

-- Ensure your CSV files have consistent headers matching your DynamoDB table attributes
-- For large contests, consider implementing pagination in the pick-winner function
+- For large contests, consider implementing pagination in the pick-winner function (not implemented)
-- Secure your AWS resources with appropriate IAM policies
+- Secure your AWS resources with IAM policies that have least privilege (see provided samples)
-- Back up your contestant data regularly
+- Ensure you comply with all laws and regulatrions that govern your contestant data

 ## License

-[Specify your license here]
+This software is offered without any guarantee or liability.
+While the author did not intend for this code to cause any issues, using this code is strictly your responsibility and should be done at your own risk.

 ## Author

-[Your Name/Organization]
+MarkoCloud